- Licence de Concerts, Paris Ecole Normale de Musique, 1973

 - Premier Prix de Virtuosite avec distinction, Geneva Conservatory, 1977

-Haguenauer graduated from the École Normale de Musique in Paris and the Geneva Conservatory, with Germaine Mounier, Louis Hiltbrand, and Jean Fassina as his principal mentors.
-In addition to his piano studies, he pursued composition and musical analysis with such luminaries as Nadia Boulanger and Henri Dutilleux.
+He graduated from the École Normale de Musique in Paris and the Geneva Conservatory, with Germaine Mounier, Louis Hiltbrand, and Jean Fassina as his principal mentors.
+In addition to piano studies, he pursued composition and musical analysis with such luminaries as Nadia Boulanger and Henri Dutilleux.
 He is a Yehudi Menuhin Foundation Prize winner.

 Haguenauer has recorded the bulk of Debussy’s piano music, solo repertoire by Schumann and Liszt (transcriptions of Beethoven’s first and second symphonies), and chamber music by Weber, Bloch, Berlioz, Ropartz, Stravinsky, and Denisov.
 His four-CD complete recording of Debussy’s melodies with some of the best French singers of the time was released as a celebration of Debussy’s one-hundred fiftieth birthday.
 The project was supported in part by an IU New Frontiers in the Arts and Humanities grant.